jameslamb/pydistcheck/docs/configuration.rst

 This page describes how to configure ``pydistcheck``.

-``pydistscheck`` resolves different sources of configuration in the following order.
+``pydistcheck`` resolves different sources of configuration in the following order.

 1. default values
 2. :ref:`pyproject-toml`